RohithS98/SETool/README.md

 ## Instructions to host a python file on FLASK server
 1. Download the latest Python from https://www.python.org/downloads/.
 2. Mac OS uses default 2.x version out of box.
-To check whether, python has been installed successfully. try the following command
+To check whether, python has been installed successfully, try the following command
 ```
 python3 -V
 ```